 - Multiple connectivity options for reliable tracking

-- Trusted place alerts (learns your routines)
+- Trusted place alerts learn your daily routines

 - Durable and water-resistant